 Humans used almond as a food long before the advent of agriculture, and the oldest remains have been found in Israel, dating from 19 000 years ago (Kislev et al., 1992), although its domestication probably occurred 14 000 years later (Spiegel-Roy, 1976).
-The origin of the almond tree is not well established; its closest wild relatives live in central and western Asia, stretching from the Himalayas to the eastern Mediterranean Basin (Yazbek and Al-Zein, 2009).
-Based on the distribution of the cultivated species, two alternative hypotheses place the domestication site of almond in the Levant (Browicz and Zoharv, 1996) or in central Asia (Ladizinsky, 1999).
+The origin of the almond tree is not well established; its closest wild relatives live in central and western Asia, stretching from the Himalayas to the eastern Mediterranean Basin (Yazbek and Al-Zein, 2014).
+[Correction added on 10 August 2020, after first online publication: the publication year for the references from Soderlund et al. till Zhang SD et al. has been wrongly linked originally and now it is corrected throughout the text.]
+Based on the distribution of the cultivated species. two alternative hypotheses place the domestication site of almond in the Levant (Browicz and Zoharv, 1996) or in central Asia (Ladizinsky, 1999).
 Diamond (1997) proposed almond as an example of simple domestication, where a dominant mutation at a single gene conferring a sweet taste to the otherwise bitter and toxic kernel would result in an edible and cultivable crop.
 This gene, sweet kernel Sk/sk, was initially described by Heppner (1923) and later mapped to the central region of chromosome 5 (Sánchez-Pérez et al., 2007); it has recently been proposed to correspond to a basic helix-loop-helix (bHLH) transcription factor (Sánchez-Pérez et al., 2019).
-The closest relatives of almond are within the subgenus Amygdalus, encompassing peach [Prunus persica (L.) Batsch] and a group of 25 wild species (Yazbek and Al-Zein, 2009).
+The closest relatives of almond are within the subgenus Amygdalus, encompassing peach [Prunus persica (L.) Batsch] and a group of 25 wild species (Yazbek and Al-Zein, 2014).
 Peach and almond hybrids are fertile.
-In fact, peach was proposed by Darwin (1968) as a possible direct derivative of almond with a fleshy, non-dehiscent and juicy mesocarp.
+In fact, peach was proposed by Darwin (1868) as a possible direct derivative of almond with a fleshy, non-dehiscent and juicy mesocarp.
+[Correction added on 10 August 2020, after first online publication: the publication year for the references Darwin, Kester et al. and Wickson has been wrongly linked originally and now it is corrected throughout the text and in reference list.]
 However, molecular phylogenetics has identified a clear separation between peach and almond consistent with their geographical origin and distribution: peach and its closest relatives are native to China and eastern Asia, whereas almond and its wild relatives are native to central and western Asia (Delplancke et al., 2016).